WaltonRobotics/Reefscape/docs/Superstructure.md

     - Override Requests:
         - Intake Override (intake is usually automatic)
         - Score Override: scores anyway regardless of state
+        - Elevator Override: moves elevator to various level.
+Will force state change to either ELE_TO_SCORE or ELE_TO_INTAKE
         - Home Request: moves robot ele to HOME state; will override state machine to return to IDLE